Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Results

 This behavior originates from two different mechanisms.
 On one hand, the increase of the lattice temperature enhances carrier-phonon scattering channels due to an increase in the phonon occupations, see Eq.\eqref{eq:elph_dephasing_rate}.
 On the other hand, the increase of electronic temperature yields an amplification of the carrier-carrier scattering probability due to Pauli-blocking weakening, see Eq.\eqref{eq:elel_dephasing_rate}.

-To study the photocarrier density dependence of the average electronic linewidth, we instead fix the electronic and lattice temperature to 300 and 1000 K, respectively.
+To study the photocarrier density dependence of the average electronic linewidth, we instead fix the electronic and lattice temperature to 1000 and 300 K, respectively.
 The electron-electron linewidth exhibits a non-monotonic dependence on carrier density.
 Conversely, we find that the electron-phonon contribution is essentially independent of photocarrier density.
-Its weak photocarrier density dependence largely reflects the neglect of screening-induced renormalizations of the electron–phonon coupling (see Sec.~\ref{subsubsec: Dressing: electron-phonon}).
+Its weak photocarrier density dependence largely reflects the neglect of screening-induced renormalizations of the electron-phonon coupling (see the related discussion in \nameref{sec2}).
 This effect will be studied in future work.

-Two regimes emerge for the electron–electron linewidth.
+Two regimes emerge for the electron-electron linewidth.
 At low photocarrier densities, it increases due to occupation changes that open additional scattering channels.
 At high densities, enhanced electronic screening reduces the linewidth.
 The competition between phase-space opening and screening produces a crossover, with a maximum near $\sim 3\times 10^{12}$~e$^{-}$/cm$^2$.

-For the ionic dynamics, we compute the photoinduced forces [Eqs.~\eqref{eq:ep_ionic_force_normal_modes} and \eqref{eq:td_force_real_space}] and the decay time of the coherent ionic motion due to electron–phonon and phonon–phonon interactions [Eqs.~\eqref{eq:gamma_nu_elph} and \eqref{eq:gamma_nu_phph}].
+For the ionic dynamics, we compute the photoinduced forces (Eqs.~\eqref{eq:ep_ionic_force_normal_modes} and \eqref{eq:td_force_real_space}) and the decay time of the coherent ionic motion due to electron-phonon and phonon-phonon interactions (Eqs.~\eqref{eq:gamma_nu_elph} and \eqref{eq:gamma_nu_phph}).
 The only nonzero normal-mode component of the force is along the symmetry-preserving $A_{1g}$ mode, consistent with a coherent displacive excitation mechanism~\cite{Cheng1991, Zeiger1992}.
 This force acts on the S atoms along the $\hat{z}$ axis.
 Accordingly, the relevant decay time for the ionic dynamics is that of the $A_{1g}$ mode.

 We evaluate the forces and the $A_{1g}$ decay time as functions of pump fluence after the initial carrier relaxation at 100 fs.
 Real-time forces are compared against cDFPT calculations~\cite{Marini2021} at the same photocarrier density and electronic temperature.